aldimond/makeh2kit/README.md

 ## Q and As

+ - **How is case handled?** Short answer: it's case-insensitive.
+Medium answer: it searches all search dirs for exact match, then tries case-insensitive match.
+Long answer: I am vaguely aware that calling `.lower()` on both sides of a string comparison isn't totally correct, and although it would be funny for a script of this size to use proper ICU casefolding I haven't got around to it.

  - **Why Python?** I considered shell but you know how it is, if it's easier in shell it's a little easier, if it's harder in shell it's a lot harder.
 If this was a few years ago it would have been Perl.